US jockey duo face charges on bizarre whip-stealing scandal

 Smart Godolphin runner impresses mid-week

-Punters may have seen runner entered a couple times over the past few days, but due to wet tracks it was kept safe and it finally ran in the Pro-Ride Handicap at Farm on Wednesday.
+Punters may have seen Godolphin runner Mogador entered a couple times over the past few days, but due to wet tracks it was kept safe and it finally ran in the Pro-Ride Handicap at on Wednesday.

 McDonald was held up behind runners in the straight, but he had plenty of horse underneath him.
 He back to the inside and was able to muster enough momentum to hold off stablemate Orujo which had the clear run down the outside.